cs50forme-debug/MachineLearningForTrading/README.md

 ## Disclaimer

 This code is for educational purposes only.
 Past performance does not guarantee future results.
 Trading involves substantial risk of loss.
 Users should conduct thorough backtesting and paper trading before deploying real capital.

-## License

-MIT License - See LICENSE file for details

-## Contributing

-Contributions are welcome.
-Please submit pull requests with clear descriptions of changes and appropriate test coverage.

-## Contact

-For questions or suggestions, please open an issue on the repository.